 With a renewed NED grant in 2020 and ongoing core support from Oak Foundation, we have expanded this programme to include our Holistic Security Helpline and a series of online Safety and Resilience Clinics.
 The network of referral partners for our funded support programme now includes over a dozen funders, civil society networks, and protection organisations, including Scholars at Risk and the ACOS Alliance, for example.
 The scale of the demand for our unique support was thrown into stark relief when our annual budget for this year was committed within only four months.

 The NED grants also included funding for a series of innovative resources ‘(Em)powered by Open Briefing’, which Ford Foundation further supported with a grant in mid-2020.
 Over the last year, we have launched and scaled half a dozen tools that help civic actors around the world strengthen their individual and collective safety and resilience.
-These include our popular Holistic Security Protocol for Human Rights Defenders – now available in 22 languages – and Frontline Policies, which we are relaunching shortly as a unique platform for civil society organisations to build, store, and share security, wellbeing, and safeguarding policy frameworks.
+These include our popular Holistic Security Protocol for Human Rights Defenders – now available in 22 languages – and Frontline Policies, which we are relaunching in 2022 as a unique platform for civil society organisations to build, store, and share security, wellbeing, and safeguarding policy frameworks.

 For 10 years, we have stood together with those speaking truth to power.
 And we are just getting started.